maks/git-json-index/Readme.md

 # git-json-index

-A git index as a simpel json file
+A git index as a json file

 ```javascript